 Canada Trip natural English pt.
 1

-It takes a long time to fly from home from Japan. (for me) A direct flight from Tokyo to Toronto is 12 hours!
+It takes a long time to fly home from Japan. (for me) A direct flight from Tokyo to Toronto is 12 hours!

 Learn English vocabulary – direct

 direct is an adjective that can mean – going in the straightest line between two places without stopping or changing direction

 If you fly from one city straight to another with no stops, we call this a direct flight.
 When I first wrote this story in 2017 the longest was direct flight was from Perth, Australia to London, England.
 The flight is 14,498 km and takes about 17 hours.
 But now in 2019…

 From October, passengers will be able to fly from Singapore to Newark, New Jersey – a journey that will take nearly 19 hours.https://www.bbc.com/news/business-44393135

 That’s a long flight!
 I hope they have good movies 🙂

 If you stop to change planes before your final destination, your flight is not direct.

 Henry flew from Tokyo to Toronto with a stop in Vancouver.